-- A suitable network structure is fundamental.
-In the experimental comparison, the VGG 16 network performs better than LeNet5 and ResNet.
-LeNet5 The model is relatively simple and needs to fit the data better.
+- 1. A suitable network structure is fundamental.
+In the experimental correction, the VGG 16 network performs better than LeNet5 and ResNet.
+LeNet5 The model is releasely imple and needs to fit the data better.
 At the same time, ResNet has a residual structure and is higher than VGG 16 in complexity, leading to easier overfitting during training. - 2.
-When training with the same CNN structure, the two-dimensional images have a higher recognition accuracy than the one-dimensional data.
-When trained with the same CNN structure, the number of parameters for the 2-D convolution is tenfold more than the 1-D convolution, which can better fit the function. - 3.
-When the amount of data is small, data enhancement can improve the identification accuracy.
-Since there is no publicly available dataset of ultrasonic defect detection echo signals, obtaining them on a large scale is challenging, and data augmentation can partially solve this problem. - 4.
-Different optimization means are conducive to improving the identification accuracy.
-You can change the activation function to Leaky ReLU in the network and add it
+When training with the same CNN structure, the two temens and images have a higher recognition accuracy than the one-dimensional data.
+When trained we the same CNN structure, the number of parameters for the 2-D convolution is tenfold more than the 1-D convolution, which can better fit the function. - 3.
+When the amount of data is small, data when the end of the provide the identification accuracy.
+Since there is no publicly available data is of the provide detection echo signals, obtaining them on a large scale is challenging, and data at mentation can partially solve this problem. - 4.
+Different optimization in this accorducive to improving the identification accuracy.
+You can change the activation function to below ReLU in the network and add it

-Batch Normalization Layer, etc., to reduce overfitting and improve the network's generalization ability.
+Batch Normalization L, etc., to reduce overfitting and improve the network's generalization ability.
 Analysis experiments show that as long as the appropriate CNN model is selected, very high accuracy can be obtained without feature extraction precisely because of the unique structure and excellent performance of CNN.